DigitalSlideArchive/ImageDePHI/docs/demo.md

 ![Custom ruleset file navigator](./images/step_3_ruleset_select_ruleset.png)

 Navigate to the custom rule set you created in step 6 and select it.
-The rule set you select in this step will be composed with the base rule set provided by Image DePHI.
+The rule set you select in this step will be composed with the base rule set provided by ImageDePHI.
 If a tag appears in both the base rules and the custom rule set, the custom rule will be applied instead of the base rule.

 The table should update to reflect that the program now knows how to redact tag `55500`, and each image should have a green checkmark icon in the "Redaction Status" column.